 Questions and Answers

-Inside each weekly folder is a link to a discussion board called Questions and Answers.
-Each link will take you to the same discussion board to ensure that no questions are missed.
-While there are many names for this function and many places it could be put, we have found that the most important aspect to its effectiveness is consistency.
+Inside the START HERE module (and maybe your weekly introductions) is a link to a discussion board called “Questions and Answers.”
+While there are many names for this type of resource and many places it could be put, we have found that the most important aspect to its effectiveness is consistency.
 We have seen a large increase it the use of this type of space when it is located in the same place from course to course, which is why we have made it part of the template.

 Objectives